Spooks (TV series): Video games

 Video games based on the show were created by Preloaded for promotional purposes.
 In 2005, the video game The Grid (a promotion for Spooks series 3) was nominated for a Webby Award under the category of Best Game.

 On 19 February 2004, BBC Worldwide announced that a video game based on the show would be released for the PlayStation 2, Xbox and Microsoft Windows for a fall 2004 release, developed by their in-house video game development studio Gamezlab. and would have run on a new game engine.
 It was not released, after BBC Worldwide closed Gamezlab and exited the video game publishing market.

-Future

-In April 2020, David Wolstencroft has said that he supports reviving the show to explore topics like cybercrimes and cyberterrorism while having a racially diverse cast and crew.
-He also supports the idea of more women in the cast and production crew.